Want to get stronger without even trying? As a health editor, I'll never stop recommending these 6 weighted vests

 - Low effort required: While a weighted vest can intensify yoga mat workouts, you can just wear one around the house or out on an early morning walk and feel the benefit.
 It's an easy way to seamlessly fit strength training, which is one of the best exercises for longevity, into your daily routine.

 - Great for limited grip strength: If you have limited grip strength, you'll likely prefer a weighted vest over dumbbells, says Blease.
 "Using a weighted vest can effectively add resistance to bodyweight exercises without taxing the grip.
-This allows for progressive overload and muscle development while minimizing reliance on grip strength," she says.
+This allows for progressive overload and muscle development while minimising reliance on grip strength," she says.

 Disadvantages of using a weighted vest